ethereumproject/go-ethereum/README.md

 ## Ethereum Go (Ethereum Classic Blockchain)

 Official Go language implementation of the Ethereum protocol supporting the _original_ chain.
-Ethereum Classic (ETC) offers a censorship resistant and powerful application platform for developers parallel to Ethereum (ETHF), while rejecting the DAO bailout.
+Ethereum Classic (ETC) offers a censorship-resistant and powerful application platform for developers in parallel to Ethereum (ETHF), while differentially rejecting the DAO bailout.

-This project is migrated from the now hard-forked [Ethereum (ETHF) Github project](https://github.com/ethereum), and we will need to slowly migrate pieces of the infrastructure required to maintain the project.
-We will apply all upstream patches unrelated to the DAO HF while organizing development.

-Comments are being made in the codebase with the tag !EPROJECT recommending actions that must be taken to help complete the migration.
+## Install

+### From a release binary
+The simplest way to get started running a node is to visit our [Releases page](https://github.com/ethereumproject/go-ethereum/releases) and download a zipped executable binary (matching your operating system, of course), then moving the unzipped file `geth` to somewhere in your `$PATH`.
+Now you should be able to open a terminal and run `$ geth --help` to make sure it's working.
+For additional installation instructions please check out the [Installation Wiki](https://github.com/ethereumproject/go-ethereum/wiki/Building-Ethereum).
+For common useage, just scroll down a little.

-## Building the source
+### Building the source

+If your heart is set on the bleeding edge, install from source.
+However, please be advised that you may encounter some strange things, and we can't prioritize support beyond the release versions.

 #### Dependencies
 Building geth requires both a Go and a C compiler.
 Visit our [Installation Wiki](https://github.com/ethereumproject/go-ethereum/wiki/Building-Ethereum) for instructions.